nihaahmad26/Quotes/README.md

+# Quotes
-# Register and log in to create quotes,view other users' quotes, and add to your favorite quotes
+Register and log in to create quotes,view other users' quotes, and add to your favorite quotes